titi-rex/leadwasp_libasm_tester/README.md

 ## Installation

 ```bash
 bash -c "$(curl -fsSL https://raw.githubusercontent.com/titi-rex/leadwasp_libasm_tester/main/script/install.sh)"

 ```
-You can clone the repo where you want, just make sure to set the good path in alias (*should be automatic if you follow Installation*)
+You can clone the repo where you want, the good path should be set automatically in alias (*if you followed Installation*)

+Dependencies : `make gcc`

 ## Usage
 You are provided with two alias :  use `lw` inside your project repo or `leadwasp` with `-l path/to/libasm.a`